lawrennd/old_talks/_data-science/includes/value-of-data.md

   * Quantifying the value in the contribution of *each actor*.
 }

-\notes{We need to properly incetivize the sharing and production of clean data sets, we need to correctly quantify the value in the contribution of each actor, otherwise there won't be enough clean data to satiate the thirst of our decision making processes.}
+\notes{We need to properly incentivize the sharing and production of clean data sets, we need to correctly quantify the value in the contribution of each actor, otherwise there won't be enough clean data to satiate the thirst of our decision-making processes.}

 \setupdisplaycode{import notutils as nu}
 \setupdisplaycode{import notutils as nu}